MarkEdmondson1234/searchConsoleR/README.md

 * for ```country``` must be the three letter country code as per the [the ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) standard. e.g. USA, GBR = United Kingdon, DNK = Denmark
 * for ```device``` must be one of:  'MOBILE', 'DESKTOP' or 'TABLET'

 You can have multiple ```AND``` filters by putting them in a character vector.
-The below looks for desktop searches in the United Kingdom, not showing the homepage or including queries containing 'brandterm'.
+The below looks for desktop searches in the United Kingdom, not showing the homepage and not including queries containing 'brandterm'.

 ```
 c("device==DESKTOP","country==GBR", "page!=/home", "query!~brandterm")